Ditectrev/Microsoft-Azure-AZ-900-Microsoft-Azure-Fundamentals-Practice-Tests-Exams-Questions-Answers/README.md

 *[⬆ Back to Top](#table-of-contents)*

-### You plan to extend your company’s network to Azure.
+### You plan to extend your company network to Azure.
 The network contains a VPN appliance that uses an IP address of 131.107.200.1.
 You need to create an Azure resource that identifies the VPN appliance.
 Which Azure resource should you create?
-To answer, select the appropriate resource in the answer area.

 - [ ] Virtual networks.
 - [ ] Load balancers.